Fort Mason

+Fort Mason, in San Francisco, California is a former United States Army post located in the northern Marina District, alongside San Francisco Bay.
+Fort Mason served as an Army post for more than 100 years, initially as a coastal defense site and subsequently as a military port facility.
+During World War II, it was the principal port for the Pacific campaign.

-Fort Mason, in San Francisco, California originated as a coastal defense site during the American Civil War.
+Fort Mason originated as a coastal defense site during the American Civil War.
 The nucleus of the property was owned by John C. Frémont and disputes over compensation by the United States continued into 1968.
 In 1882 the defenses were named for Richard Barnes Mason, a military governor before statehood.
 Fort Mason became the headquarters for an Army command that included California and the Hawaiian Islands from 1904 to 1907.
 In 1912 the Army began building a port facility with piers and warehouses to be a home base for ships of the Army Transport Service serving Alaska, Hawaii, the Philippines and other Pacific Army posts and focus of Army supply for the Pacific.